shizhouxing/labsync/README.md

 This is a toolkit for development on university lab servers.
 The major functionality is to watch local file changes and synchronize them to multiple remote servers.
-This toolkit is also intended to include some other shortcuts that may be frequently used, such as synchronizing Tensorboard logs.
+It is also intended to include some other shortcuts that may be frequently used while working with remote servers, such as synchronizing Tensorboard logs, or uploading files to Google Drive.

 ## Installation

-The code is based on Python 3.
+The program is based on Python 3 (3.7+ is recommended).
 To install it, run:
 ```bash
 python setup.py install
 ```
 Or run `python setup.py develop` for development.

-## Getting Started

-Initialize a configuration file:
+Initialize a configuration file by inputing server information:
 ```bash
 lab init
 ```
+The configuration file will be stored at `~/.labsync.config.json`.
+See the format of the [configuration file](https://github.com/shizhouxing/labsync/wiki/Configuration-file).

+## Synchronizing Local Changes

-Listen for local changes:
+Listen for local changes to be synchronized to all the remote servers:
 ```bash
 lab [-t] [CONFIG]
 ```
-`-t` is optional for starting a Tensorboard server. `CONFIG` can be used to specify a configuration file.
-By default, it looks for a configuration file at `./.labsync-config.json` and `~/.labsync-config.json`.
-See the [format of configuration](https://github.com/shizhouxing/labsync/wiki/Configurations) (*to be updated*).
+`-t` is optional for starting a Tensorboard server locally.
+`CONFIG` is also optional and can be used to specify an alternative configuration file.

 ## Google Drive

-There is a shortcut `lab gd` for directly uploading files to Google Drive from lab servers based on the `pydrive` library.
+Shortcut `lab gd` can be used for directly uploading files (such as large checkpoint files) from servers to Google Drive.
+This is based on the `pydrive` library.

 ### Setup